-Next up, we have Lone Star Cadillac in Dallas, who sold many of the air-conditioned Cadillacs produced prior to World War II.
+Next up, we have Lone Star Cadillac in Dallas, which sold many of the air-conditioned Cadillacs produced prior to World War II.
 With no air-conditioned cars coming from the factory after WWII and demand for the system still high, in 1949 Lone Star started building and selling their own units.
 Business was so good that in 1950 Lone Star spun off the business to focus on auto air conditioning beyond those just moving through its dealership, forming Frigikar.
 In 1953, Bert Mitchell (an engineer who worked on the original Bishop and Babcock system with Packard), purchased Frigikar.
 He used his Packard connections to arrange for sales and installation through Packard dealers.

 But the biggest player by far in the Dallas-Fort Worth auto air conditioning scene (and eventually the United States) was the John E. Mitchell company (no relation to Bert Mitchell above).
 Robert V. Anderson, an engineer in Oklahoma City, started Mark IV in the early 1950s.
 The Mitchell Company in Dallas was his metal fabricator (as well as for A.R.A. and Frigikar).
 Not content making components for other air conditioning companies, the Mitchell Company acquired Mark IV to focus on making and selling its own A/C systems.

 Collectively, A.R.A., Frigikar, and Mark IV would become the “Big 3” of aftermarket automotive air conditioning for the next 30 or so years.

 So how were these companies able to succeed where Detroit had previously failed?
-For starters, they began in a southern city where there would be natural demand for their product.
-Second, these companies initial products were essentially knockoffs of the Bishop and Babcock system, which eliminated the need to come up with a whole new design.
-While the B&B design had numerous shortcomings, it was still better than nothing, which is exactly what the automakers were offering in the late 40’s and early 50’s.
+For starters, they began in a southern city where there would be a natural demand for their product.
+Second, these companies’ initial products were essentially knockoffs of the Bishop and Babcock system, which eliminated the need to come up with a whole new design.
+While the B&B design had numerous shortcomings, it was still better than nothing, which is exactly what the automakers were offering in the late ’40s and early ’50s.